 Ara participated in the Committee for Amendment of the Korean Arbitration Act as an assistant researcher and is a contributing author of “Arbitration Law & Practice”, a Korean language textbook on international arbitration.

 Ara graduated from Seoul National University (School of Law, LL.B) in 2007, and received a Master of Law degree from Stanford Law School’s International Economic Law, Business and Policy program in 2017.

 Ara is described by her clients in Chambers and Partners 2022 (Asia-Pacific) as “well recognised in the market, working hard and acting as the lead counsel for the case” and being “excellen[t] in both oral and written advocacy.”

-Premjit’s experience includes post-acquistion disputes, contractual disputes, quantum of loss assessments and accounting disputes.
-Premjit also has been involved in accounting investigations, pricing and regulatory reviews and accounting manipulation claims.
+Premjit’s expertise includes construction-related disputes, breach of contract disputes, loss of profits assessments, transaction-related disputes, and breach of warranty claims.
+He has been involved in accounting investigations, pricing and regulatory reviews, and accounting manipulation claims.

-Premjit has worked in a variety of jurisdictions including the UK, the Middle East, Asia, Europe, Africa and India.
+Premjit’s experience covers disputes in a number of different industries including shipping, oil and gas, construction, retail, manufacturing, and financial services.
+He has worked in a variety of jurisdictions including Asia, the UK, the Middle East, Europe, Africa, and India.

 Jo is a partner at HFW and has over 20 years of experience in complex cross-border projects and disputes based in Sydney and London.
 Jo is experienced in all forms of dispute resolution, including mediation, expert determination, arbitration or litigation.